nisasaf/doc.saf/README.md

 <h2>How to upload your project to Github repository</h2>
 *Make sure that your project has been put together in one folder and you had installed Git in your computer.
 And i recommend you to login first to Github account before push your project.
-Don't forget to creat new repository for your project.
+Don't forget to create new repository for your project.

 1. Right click to your selected project folder.
 2. Select Git Bash here.